 Remember it’s about activating the trauma memory.

-This is such an important point but honestly it slipped past me on my basic training.
+This is such an important point but honestly it slipped past me on my basic training!!
 I didn’t really appreciate that the whole point of our phase 3 is to activate the trauma memory.
 We want to bring it onto the short term working memory loop.
 Then we can process it using the bilateral stimulation.

 It’s important to activate the thoughts about the memory.
 We want to activate the feelings and the felt sense in the body.
 I recall that I would spend so much time trying to get those cognitions perfectly right.
 I was completely missing the point!!
 In overthinking and overanalysing each bit of the assessment phase myself and the client were not activating the memory but instead having an intellectual discussion about it.
 We were probably even deactivating it.
 And lets face it, for many of our clients it’s difficult to think about the trauma they have been through.
 Any chance to avoid completely focusing on it will be taken.

-When I think about the word Assessment in therapy, this for me is about taking a full history, diving deep into the key things that have happened to the person, thinking about their presenting problem etc etc. For Francine Shapiro however this is not what she meant when she called the phase 3 Assessment
+When I think about the word Assessment in therapy, this for me is about taking a full history, diving deep into the key things that have happened to the person, thinking about their presenting problem etc etc. For Francine Shapiro however this is not what she meant when she called the Phase 3 Assessment

 We want to quickly open up the neural networks.

-In our Phase 3 we want to quickly activate and open up the neural networks connected to the trauma memory.
+In our Phase 3 Assessment we want to quickly activate and open up the neural networks connected to the trauma memory.
 We want to do that and then get going with the trauma processing work.
 It reminds me of when my daughter was about 5 and we had gone to a water park with all those fun slides.
 We climbed up to the start of one but she was unsure about whether she wanted to go on it.
 We sat at the top of the slide for what felt like ages before she finally took the leap.
 By then I was a bit cold, fed up and a little anxious for her.
 I was deactivated and I didn’t really enjoy the ride at all!!!

-In our Phase 3 we still want to activate all the neural networks that are linked to the trauma memory.
+In our Phase 3 Assessment we still want to activate all the neural networks that are linked to the trauma memory.
 As therapists we get stuck with overthinking this phase.
 I realise more and more through my therapy how important the body is in processing trauma memories.
 Actually activating the feelings and felt sensation are as important as the cognitions.

 It’s ok to listen carefully and make suggestions for the cognitions.